 - Why risk ruining your liver, and your children’s livers, with sugar-laden fruit juice, colas, sports drinks, cordials, squashes, and flavoured milks?

-- If you can’t abstain from fruit, limit it to one or two small servings a day with a meal.
+- If you can’t abstain from fruit, limit it to one or two small servings a day as part of a meal.
+Eating fruit as a desert after a meal slows the release of sugar and fructose and avoids detrimental sugar and insulin spikes.

-- Choose berries, instead of modern tree fruits that have been bred to be large and high in very sweet fructose.
-Berries are packed with vitamins, minerals, colourful antioxidants, and fibre, giving you a healthy bang for your buck, without the glucose and insulin spikes of tree fruits.
+- Choose fruit like berries, nectarines, apricots, plums instead of grapes and bananas.
+Most tropical fruits and grapes are high in very sweet fructose.
+The other fruits are packed with vitamins, minerals, colourful antioxidants, and fibre, giving you a healthy bang for your buck, without the glucose and insulin spikes of sweet tropical fruits.

-- Whenever you can, buy fresh vegetables, salads, spices, meats, fish, eggs, cheese, nuts, and make your own meals at home.
+- Whenever you can, buy in-season produce from your own country… meats, fish, eggs, cheese, fresh vegetables, salads, fruits, spices, nuts… and make your own meals at home.
+You’ll know exactly what you’re eating and get the most nutrition for your money.

 - Encourage your children to have fun helping you in the kitchen.
-They’ll grow up knowing how to choose and cook real food, and armed with the knowledge they need to bring their own healthy children into the world.
+They’ll grow up knowing how to choose and cook real food – the knowledge they need to bring their own healthy children into the world.

-Professor Richard Johnson has been researching the fat switch in animals and humans for years, has a wonderful grasp of the subject, and a very enjoyable way of imparting his knowledge.
+Professor Richard Johnson has been researching the ‘fat switch’ in hibernating animals, and in humans, for years, has a wonderful grasp of fructose and uric acid metabolism, and a very enjoyable way of imparting his knowledge.

-I’ve added the 30-minute video to our Thrive Low Carb collection on YouTube, so if you’d like to watch it, please scroll down this list and you’ll see it around number 17 in the collection.
+I’ve added the 30-minute video to our Thrive Low Carb collection on YouTube.
+If you’d like to watch it, please scroll down the list and you’ll see it at number 17 in the collection.

 Suggestions?
 Questions?
 Comments?